Merits of Marijuana-Assisted Drug & Alcohol Rehabilitation

 According to federal laws, marijuana is still considered a Schedule I substance, which makes it difficult to study in any official capacity, so there is no solid scientific evidence that this approach is effective.
 While there is no scientific proof to substantiate claims that marijuana is or is not addictive, it still has the potential to play a positive role in helping drug addicts move from harmful to non-harmful substance use.
 However, stories of this approach and its relative success or failure are likely to circulate in the coming years.

 Starting a Cannabis-Based Recovery Center

 If you are interested in exploring business opportunities associated with cannabis-assisted drug and alcohol rehabilitation, let’s talk.
-Our experienced cannabis business law attorneys at Purdy & Bailey, A Law Firm know the ins and outs of California’s marijuana laws and have all the information you need to consider your options and start the process.
+Our experienced cannabis business law attorneys at Purdy & Bailey, LLP know the ins and outs of California’s marijuana laws and have all the information you need to consider your options and start the process.

 Call us today at (858) 360-7080 or send us your information to get the conversation started.